edevost/foxmask/README.md

 sudo mv /sf_vagrant /vagrant
 ```

-Now, all the content of the shared folder is also accessible from the `/vagrant` folder (like Dropbox when you use a single account from different platforms).
-If you add/modify/delete a file from `/vagrant`, changes will be passed on the shared folder `/media/sf_vagrant` (and the host OS).
+Now, all the content of the shared folder is also accessible from the `/vagrant` folder.
+If you add/modify/delete a file from `/vagrant`, changes will be passed on the shared folder `/media/sf_vagrant` and the repository clone on your host OS (like using Dropbox with one single account from different platforms).
 For instance, if you copy images on the shared folder in the host OS, these files will be accessible both via the `/media/sf_vagrant` and `/vagrant` folders of Ubuntu.

 ### Usage

 This software is shipped with a sample images directory (**images/example/**) where you will find 50 images of Arctic fox.
-You first need to generate the masks with generatemasks.py.
+FoxMask consists of two Python scripts:

-- python generatemasks.py
+- `parameters.py`, ...

-This will take as input the sample images located in the Images folder
-and creates Masks in the MasksResults folder.
-Once the masks are
-generated, you can run foxcount.py to count the foxes on the images.

-- python foxcount.py
+- `foxmask.py`, ...

 ### Licensing